Vietnam.vn - Nền tảng quảng bá Việt Nam

 When it's cold, a few drops of water from the roof or tree trunk freeze to form "icicles" (like stalactites in a cave, but ice), called "icicles".
 If "cold as ice" then English has the expression "icy", for example: "the water is icy" - the water is always cold as ice.

-There are many ways to describe rain when the temperature drops.
+Rain that falls when the temperature drops has many different expressions.
 For example, rain that falls to the ground and then freezes is called "freezing rain".

-The second type is "sleet", which many of you probably think of as "hail".
-Actually, "hail" often appears in areas with hot air, large ice particles and thunderstorms.
+The second type is "sleet", many of you probably think of "hail".
+Actually, "hail" often appears in hot air areas, with large ice particles and thunderstorms.
 "Sleet" is when rain/ice drops fall through a hot air area, turn into water, then fall down into cold air, the water droplets freeze, that is hail.
 Simply put, "sleet" is "hail" when the temperature is very low; and "hail" is hail when there is a thunderstorm, in a warm temperature area.

 Quang Nguyen (Moon ESL)